Admitting now

 Covers illicit + prescription opioids

-Heroin, smack, tramadol, codeine, prescription opioids — all the same clinical protocol.
+Heroin, smack, opioid or sedative misuse, prescription opioids — all the same clinical protocol.
 No shame, no moral framing.

 03